 Typical vertical movement joints in clay products masonry should be constructed 1/2 inch in width, made free of mortar and all other nonresilient materials within 24 hours after initial construction and maintained in a debris free condition.
 This is to provide operable working movement joints which will be of approximately mortar joint size (3/8 inch) when later caulked in warm weather near the end of the job.
 Such design and construction practice will maximize the life of the liquid polymer sealant utilized, by reducing the stress levels to which the sealant is subjected.
 The filler material for backing of the sealant in the movement joints should be a highly-resilient, closed-cell material.
 In some situations, movement joints are constructed with a truly compressible material completely filling the joints.
 This is to prevent loose mortar from entering the movement joints during construction.
 Although utilizing a compressible filler is plausible, requiring the cleaning out of all movement joints instead, before the caulker is allowed onto the construction site, is the preferred method of achieving functioning movement joints.

 Typical vertical movement joints in concrete products or stone masonry should be mortar joint size (3/8 inch) when constructed.
-Horizontal joint reinforcing (continuous ties) should be made discontinuous (cut) in the wythe where the vertical movement joint occurs. at a vertical movement jointAll such information should generally be provided in drawing details supplemented by the specifications.
+Horizontal joint reinforcing (continuous ties) should be made discontinuous (cut) in the wythe where the vertical movement joint occurs.
+Flashing may be run continuous, or cut with end dams provided at the ends of both flashing pieces at a vertical movement joint.
+All such information should generally be provided in drawing details supplemented by the specifications.

 Consideration should also be given in the design of the exterior facade to the difficulty of recaulking movement joints in the future.
 For example, joints that occur at deep recesses should be avoided.
 Use of any special, or fancy, expensive waterstops in the construction of the movement joints is also discouraged.